 Among the world’s most sustainable companies

-All these achievements were recognized by Barron’s Magazine, published by Dow Jones & Company, which named Brambles the second most sustainable international company in the world.
+All these achievements were recognised by Barron’s Magazine, published by Dow Jones & Company, which named Brambles the second most sustainable international company in the world.
 Also, Brambles has maintained its industry-leading position in Morgan Stanley Capital International ESG (Environmental, Social and Governance) ratings for the fifth consecutive year, and the second position in the Commercial Services and Supplies category in the 2019 Dow Jones Sustainability World Index.

-Brambles’ Head of Global Sustainability Juan José Freijo said: “We are extremely proud to be recognized as a world-wide sustainability leader.
+Brambles’ Head of Global Sustainability Juan José Freijo said: “We are extremely proud to be recognised as a world-wide sustainability leader.
 Our circular business model helps eliminate waste and reduce demand for natural resources throughout the supply chain.
 We will keep striving to make a positive impact for our customers and for the communities we serve.”

 Notes to editors

-Download Brambles’ 2019 Sustainability Review on https://www.brambles.com/Content/cms/sustainability-2019/Sustainability_Review_2019.pdf
+Download Brambles’ 2019 Sustainability Review on: https://www.brambles.com/Content/cms/sustainability-2019/Sustainability_Review_2019.pdf

 Learn more about Brambles Sustainability Strategy on www.brambles.com/sustainability